snonux/gemtexter/README.md

 So you want such a pretty internet site too?

-To get started, just clone this repo (master branch) and run `./gemtexter`.
+To get started, just clone this repo and run `./gemtexter`.
 You will will be prompted with further instructions.

-You will notice soon, that all site content is located in `../buetow.org-content/` (you can configure the `BASE_CONTENT_DIR` in `buetow.org.conf`).
+You will notice soon, that all site content is located in `../buetow.org-content/` (you can configure the `$BASE_CONTENT_DIR` in `gemtexter.conf`).
 There is one sub-directory per output format, e.g.:

 ```
 ../buetow.org-content/gemtext